piku235/JungiThemeBundle/Resources/doc/rwd.md

 Summary
 -------

-To see how your responsive theme works, load the theme mapping file and set the theme name to a theme resolver.
+To see how your responsive theme works, load the created theme mapping file and set the theme name to a theme resolver.